ericgio/react-bootstrap-typeahead/docs/API.md

 ```

 ### `<Menu>`
-Provides the markup for a Bootstrap menu, along with some extra functionality for alignment, paginating results, and specifying empty label text.
+Provides the markup for a Bootstrap menu, along with some extra functionality for specifying a label when there are no results.

 ### `<MenuItem>`
 Provides the markup for a Bootstrap menu item, but is wrapped with the `menuItemContainer` HOC to ensure proper behavior within the typeahead context.
 Provided for use if a more customized `Menu` is desired.